-Our school SENCo and Inclusion Manager is Mrs Sarah Freuchen.
+Our Assistant Head Teacher for Inclusion and SENDCo is Mrs Sarah Freuchen.

 Supporting children with additional needs is a very important aspect of Shepherd Primary School.
 We are an inclusive school and children of all abilities and needs have access to the National Curriculum and the wider opportunities offered by the school and extended school community.
 In order to support all children at our school, additional support is given where necessary to enable barriers of learning to be removed and enable children to experience the wide and balanced curriculum offered at Shepherd Primary.